johnnymartone/ClashRoyaleGameDeckTracker/README.md

 # Clash Royale Deck Tracker

-A simple Python GUI application that allows you to view any player's current deck in Clash Royale by searching for their name and clan.
+A simple Python GUI application that allows you to view any player's current deck lineup DURING GAME in Clash Royale by searching for their name and clan.

 ## Features
 - Search for players by name and clan